whoback/mathnotes/Welcome file.md

 ## Chapter 3
 Computing derivatives - how and why
 Derivatives are fundamentally about tiny changes over time.
 Many real life applications are modeled using pure functions like polynomial, trigonometric, exponentials etc...
-We
+We want to be able to have a shared language to discuss the rates of change for any of these real life situations.

+Rule of thumb: you can ignore any amount of dx raised to a power greater than 1

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4MTA3OTQ3NywxMTc1NTE2Mjk2XX0=
+eyJoaXN0b3J5IjpbLTM5ODQ1MTU4MiwxMTc1NTE2Mjk2XX0=
 -->